cgiffard/Behaviour-Assertion-Sheets/README.md

 * `-q`, `--quiet` Suppress output (prints final report/json only)
 * `-v`, `--verbose` Verbose output
 * `-j`, `--json` Output list of errors/test results as JSON

+The exit value from the CLI is equivalent to the number of errors that occurred when the test suite was run.
+If no errors occurred, of course, the exit value is zero.

 ## Bas Node.js API